Dunkin’ Boston Kreme Donut

 • Sugar is the first ingredient in the chocolate icing

 According to the FDA, “added sugars are a nutrient to get less of.”
 The primary reason is because added sugars contribute calories without providing essential nutrients, fiber, or vitamins.
-As such, added sugars are sometimes referred to as “empty calories.”

-One Boston Kreme donut has about 70 calories from added sugars (about one quarter of the total 270 calories).
+One Boston Kreme donut has 70 calories from added sugars (about one quarter of the total 270 calories).

 Display of donuts inside Dunkin' Donuts.